Uniswap/docs/docs/contracts/v4/concepts/01-protocol-overview/01-glossary.md

 ### Pool key

 A crucial struct in Uniswap V4 that uniquely identifies a liquidity pool.
 It encapsulates all the essential parameters that define a pool's characteristics.

+### Pool manager

+The single entry point for every liquidity pool, all pool state and logic are contained within this contract.

 ### Price impact